Sciencethebird/Collision/README.md

 - Every time you click, a new Polygon Object instance is created and registered to the simple physics engine I wrote.
 Therefore, as long as your computer can handle, You can add as many balls as you want.
 - red arrow indicates velocity of a ball.
 ****
+# What I Learned
+- Utilize the concept of OOP to make something a bit more complex
+- How to include external libraries
+- Understaning the basics of OpenGL
+-
+****
 # Why
 - I'm kinda interested in game/graphics programming.